-People who have CAD can participate in cardiac rehabilitation.
+People who have CAD can participate in a cardiac rehabilitation program.
 This aims to increase physical endurance, improve quality of life, and prevent complications.

-Different cardiac rehabilitation programs may involve doing different things.
-They are often a combination of exercise, learning how to deal with the disease and risk factors, as well as psychological support.
-Rehabilitation is directed by a team of specialists from the fields of medicine, physiotherapy, nutritional sciences and psychotherapy.
-Research has shown that cardiac rehabilitation that includes exercise as one component is worth doing: it can improve quality of life and increase life expectancy.
+Cardiac rehabilitation programs often include a combination of exercise, learning how to deal with the disease and risk factors, as well as psychological support.
+The program is directed by a team of specialists from the fields of medicine, physiotherapy, nutritional sciences and psychotherapy.
+Research has shown that cardiac rehabilitation that includes exercise is worth doing: It can improve quality of life and increase life expectancy.

-Cardiac rehabilitation is strongly recommended when someone has had a heart attack, when CAD has already led to heart failure, or when symptoms are severely affecting normal everyday activities.
+Cardiac rehabilitation is particularly recommended if someone has had a heart attack, if CAD has already led to heart failure, or if the symptoms are greatly affecting normal everyday activities.
 Your doctor can help you submit an application for cardiac rehabilitation to the appropriate payer.
 In Germany this will typically be a statutory health insurer or pension fund.

 Some people who have CAD may feel guilty because they think they should have done more for their health.
-But individual lifestyle is just one of several factors that influence your overall risk.
+But individual lifestyle is just one of several factors that influence your overall risk of heart disease.
 It can also be difficult to change basic habits once you've been diagnosed.
 It can sometimes help to make changes step by step.

-Anyone with CAD who has statutory health insurance in Germany can participate in a structured disease management program (DMP).
-These programs are meant to improve the quality of life of people who choose to be part of a DMP, and to help lower their risk of complications.
+Anyone with CAD who has statutory health insurance in Germany can participate in a structured disease management program (DMP, in German: strukturiertes Behandlungsprogramm).
+These programs aim to improve quality of life and ensure high-quality care.
+The best way to sign up for a DMP is by contacting your health insurer.

-Anderson L, Thompson DR, Oldridge N, Zwisler AD, Rees K et al. Exercise-based cardiac rehabilitation for coronary heart disease.
-Cochrane Database Sys Rev 2016; (1): CD001800.
+Anderson L, Thompson DR, Oldridge N, Zwisler A-D, Rees K, Martin N et al. Exercise-based cardiac rehabilitation for coronary heart disease.
+Cochrane Database Syst Rev 2016; (1): CD001800.